jlmelville/uwot/README.md

 ## News

+*March 1 2020* Version 0.1.6 was rejected from CRAN due to undefined behavior issues that originate from RcppAnnoy and RcppParallel.
+I am hopeful that the Annoy behavior is fixed and a suitable version of RcppAnnoy will be released onto CRAN eventually.
+The RcppParallel issues originate with the use of [tbb](https://github.com/intel/tbb) and seems much harder to deal with.
+As there is no way to use RcppParallel without tbb yet, I am temporarily replacing the use of RcppParallel with just a subset of the code needed to run parallel for loops with the [tinythread++](https://tinythreadpp.bitsnbites.eu/) library.

 *December 4 2019* Version 0.1.5 released on CRAN.
 This fixes a couple of crash bugs, including one where the R API was being called from inside a thread.
 This may have been causing the issues seen by users of [monocle](https://github.com/cole-trapnell-lab/monocle3/issues/186) and [seurat](https://github.com/satijalab/seurat/issues/2256).